Île de Berder Workshop Notes

 preprint

-When the $L^2$ norm lies inside some typical set. quantified preservation of the super actions….too fast for me to type.
+When the L2 norm lies inside some typical set. quantified preservation of the super actions….too fast for me to type.
 Orbital stability of the plane wave.

 Plane waves stability: